 Trying to figure out shipping costs can drive any eCommerce business owner insane and make them want to give up.
 This, however, does not have to be the case.
 Do your research and if you’re looking to ship internationally look for a worldwide courier, alternatively if you’re shipping locally you can go for a same day courier.
-If you need to know how much it will cost to ship a parcel internationally or how to estimate shipping costs to distribute products to thousands of clients around the world, we have great news for you.
+If you need to know how much it will cost to ship a parcel internationally or how to estimate shipping costs to distribute products to thousands of clients around the world via a packing company, we have great news for you.

 In this post, we'll go over the details you'll need to generate an estimate, as well as additional services and requirements that may affect the price of your shipment.
 We'll also show you how to calculate shipping costs in just a few clicks using a few handy tools.

 Shipping costs can be tough to calculate because there are so many variables that might influence the ultimate cost.
 When estimating shipping costs for a box, though, there are four key pieces of information that you'll need every time.
 You should be able to get an accurate quote if you have this information.
 Here are the four variables to keep in mind at all times:

 The rule of thumbs is, greater the weight of the package, the higher the shipping cost.
 However, there is also a dimensional weight to consider.
 This becomes more complicated and is determined by the dimensions of the package used to ship the goods.

 The length, width, and height of the package are the dimensions.
 Packages come in a variety of sizes, so e-commerce businesses must understand how this affects pricing.
 Especially since couriers charge volumetric weight as well.
 This is the amount of space that a package occupies on the delivery vehicle.
 Couriers calculate the dimensional weight by multiplying the length, width, and height of your package by a cubic divisor.